MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-2-2-will-be-a-buggy-mess-upon-release.md

 But for the first time in the entire game's existence, RobTop seems to be sticking to a deadline.
 And this is fantastic.
 With a deadline, the cycle of adding more and more features forever won't happen.
 It will force RobTop to manage his time and carefully consider the features he wants to add.

 I don't want to understate this.
-Doing this is
+This is fantastic on RobTop's part.

+However, I feel it is too late.

+# Why Geometry Dash 2.2 Will Be A Buggy Mess Upon Release